Jake Burger Player Props: White Sox vs. Braves

 Jake Burger At The Plate

-- Burger has had an RBI in 22 games this year (30.1%), including 12 multi-RBI outings (16.4%).
-He has also driven home three or more of his team's runs in six contests.
+- Burger has driven home a run in 22 games this season (29.7%), including more than one RBI in 16.2% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 30 of 73 games this season, and more than once 5 times.
+- He has scored a run in 30 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.